AshokKumar1718/Google-Map-Indicator/README.md

 # Google-Map-Indicator
-The moblile Application  which shows the
+The moblile Application  will indicate the crime happened in that particular area.